 Fremantle is a hip and happening little city, overflowing with colonial history and modern style.

-The port city is often sold as a day trip from Perth but it deserves more than a fleeting visit.
-There’s a really cool vibe to ‘Freo’ (that’s what the locals call it), so plan to spend a couple of days here if possible (and even then you’ll be aching to stay longer or plan your next visit!).
+The port city is often sold as a day trip from Perth, but it deserves more than a fleeting visit.
+There’s a really cool vibe to ‘Freo’ (as the locals call it), so plan to spend a couple of days here if possible.
+Even then, you’ll be aching to stay longer or plan your next visit.